Railway Police (Bangladesh)

-The Railway Police (or Government Railway Police) (রেলওয়ে পুলিশ) is a specialized unit of Bangladesh Police responsible for the security of rail properties and investigation of crimes committed on Bangladesh Railway properties.
+The Railway Police (or Government Railway Police) (রেলওয়ে পুলিশ) is a specialized unit of the Bangladesh Police responsible for the security of rail properties and investigation of crimes committed on Bangladesh Railway properties.

-History
+Units

-Railway Police has two ranges, Chittagong Railway Police and Saidpur Railway Police.
-The force is led by a Deputy Inspector General of Bangladesh Police.
+Railway Police has six districts, Chattogram Railway Police, Syedpur Railway Police, Pakshi Railway Police, Dhaka Railway Police, Khulna Railway Police and Sylhet Railway Police.
+The force is led by an additional inspector general of Bangladesh Police.

+Former chiefs

+Controversy

 The Railway Police, as of 2013, had 1600 personnel.
-In 2014, the Government of Bangladesh announced plans to expand the railway force.
-On 11 July 2016, a 65 year old veteran of Bangladesh Liberation war was beaten to death by members of Railway Police in Jamalpur Railway Police Station.
+In 2014, the government of Bangladesh announced plans to expand the railway force.
+On 11 July 2016, a 65 year old veteran of Bangladesh Liberation War was beaten to death by members of Railway Police in Jamalpur Railway Police Station.

-In 2019, the Officer in Charge of Khulna Railway Police Station and other officers were accused of raping a woman and arresting her on false allegation.
-The court of the chief judicial magistrate sent an order to the Superintendent of Railway police in August 2019.
+In 2019, the officer in charge of Khulna Railway Police Station and other officers were accused of raping a woman and arresting her on false allegation.
+The court of the chief judicial magistrate sent an order to the superintendent of railway police in August 2019.
 Pakshey Railway Police and Railway Police headquarters opened two separate investigation on the allegation.
-The victim filed a case against five police officers including the Officer-in-Charge, Osman Goni, with the Women and Children Repression Prevention Tribunal-3 on 24 September 2019.
+The victim filed a case against five police officers including the officer-in-charge, Osman Goni, with the Women and Children Repression Prevention Tribunal-3 on 24 September 2019.
 The court directed the Police Bureau of Investigation to investigate the case.